PASTORAL

 Houses Structure

-Each of the houses has a House Director and Assistant House Director in charge of the daily running of the Houses.
-In addition, staff have been allocated to each House to act as tutors giving support and assistance.
+Each House has both a Director and Assistant House Director in charge of its daily running.
+In addition, staff have been allocated to each House to act as tutors, offering their supportive assistance.

-Within each House, there is a leadership team consisting of a Head of House and Deputy Head of House who are assisted by a House Prefect Leadership team.
-The Boarding and Dayboy Houses each have their own Common Rooms which form the central meeting point every day.
+Within each House, there is a strong leadership team, consisting of a Head of House and Deputy Head of House, along with carefully selected House Prefects.
+The Boarding and Dayboy Houses each have their own Common Rooms, which form the central meeting point every day.

 Pastoral